Learning Cross-Lingual IR from an English Retriever: Experiments

-The CLIR baseline for our experiments is a \mbox{ColBERT} model with an underlying \mbox{XLM-R} PLM, which we first fine-tune with 17.5M NQ examples for one epoch and then 2.9M XOR-TyDi triples for five epochs.
-Our student model is initialized with the parameter weights of the baseline, and is further fine-tuned using the two KD objectives.
-The monolingual teacher model---also a ColBERT model on top of the pre-trained XLM-R---is trained with only the 17.5M NQ triples for one epoch.
+Table~\ref{table:main-results} compares the performance of our different models.
+First, looking at the R@5kt results, we observe that pre-training the baseline model with English \ir{} triples from the NQ train set (rows 2, 6) substantially boosts its performance in both in-domain and zero-shot settings.
+However, it still underperforms the \mt{} $+$ English \ir{} pipeline (rows 3, 7) by 28.6 and 22.2 points, respectively.
+By distilling first with the parallel corpus (for representation learning) and then with the \ir{} triples (for \clir{}), \drdecr{} (row 4) yields an improvement of 25.4 points over the baseline model in in-domain evaluation, which, quite impressively, is within 3.2 points of the teacher's score.
+A sizable gain of 14.9 points is also observed in zero-shot evaluation (row 8).
+Finally, the R@2kt numbers show a very similar pattern.

-Table 1 compares the performance of our models measured by their R@5kt scores.
-The baseline underperforms the MT $\rightarrow$ English IR pipeline by 28.6 points.
-KD with parallel corpus on the output representations followed by XOR triples on the query-passage relevance scores achieves an overall improvement of 25.4 points for the baseline model, which, quite impressively, is only 3.2 points behind the teacher's score.
+Table~\ref{table:individual-lang-results} shows the performance (R@5kt) of \drdecr{} and the baseline on each individual language: the former outperforms the latter both with and without target domain supervision, yielding large gains across all languages.
+These results demonstrate the robustness of our approach, which stems from combining the individual strengths of \mt{}, English \ir{} and \kd{} in a single model.